grafana/loki/docs/sources/lids/_DRAFT_QueryFairness.md

 ### Proposal 1: Add fixed second level to scheduler

-The scheduler is implemented in a way that it maintains a separate FIFO queue for each tenant.
+The current scheduler is implemented in a way that it maintains a separate FIFO queue for each tenant.
 When a request (sub-query) is enqueued, the scheduler puts it into the existing queue for that tenant.
 If the queue does not exist yet, it creates it first and re-assignes the connected querier workers to the available tenant queues.
 Each querier worker pulls round-robin from the assigned queues in a loop.

 Now, instead of enqueuing and pulling directly from the per-tenant queue, requests get enqueued in per-user queues and the per-tenant queue pulls round-robin from the user queues that are assigned to the tenant queues.